Choose Wisely: Data-driven Predictive Control for Nonlinear Systems Using Online Data Selection: Results and Discussion

 We use the \emph{Reacher} environment \cite{kwiatkowski_gymnasium_2024}, which simulates a planar robotic manipulator, to demonstrate the ability of Select-DPC to control a highly nonlinear system and successfully track reference setpoints.
 Furthermore, we show that Select-DPC is effective in coping with and respecting a posteriori specified output constraints.
 The kinematic chain of the manipulator consists of two rigid bodies that are connected by revolute joints which are each actuated by a torque, giving it an action space of $u \in \mathbb{R}^2$.
 The measurement vector consists of the sine and cosine of both joint angles respectively, and the end-effector position in $\mathbb{R}^2$.
 Furthermore, we are also able to measure the angular velocity of each link, resulting in an observation space $y \in \mathbb{R}^8$.
 This system is more challenging to control using DeePC (or any linear control method) since the end-effector position is dictated by the composition of two rotations.
 In this environment, it is not unreasonable to assume that the angles must exceed $90^\circ$ in order to reach a target.
 Furthermore, for a given end-effector position, the corresponding joint configuration is not necessarily unique.

-\paragraph{Ablation Study} We again investigate the effect of number of selected trajectories $N_\text{cols}$, as well as selection strategy on the resulting closed loop cost.
+Select-DPC was successfully able to track an end-effector reference as shown in the left column of \cref{fig:title-figure}.
+We use $L_1$-based data selection and $N_\text{cols}=100$.
+While Select-DPC is able to converge to the desired setpoint, standard DeePC fails to track the reference during the entire simulation horizon.
+Clearly, the open-loop predictions do not align with the closed-loop behavior, indicating that using the full data set results in bad predictive accuracy.
+Time-Windowed DeePC also fails to converge to the setpoint.
+We again investigate the effect of number of selected trajectories $N_\text{cols}$, as well as selection strategy on the resulting closed loop cost.
 For the Reacher, data were collected using IID inputs.
 In total, 200 simulations were run with 200 steps each.
 Here, only IID inputs were collected instead of random walk because the system has lower inertia compared to the rocket and the nonlinearities could be excited more easily.

-Select-DPC was successfully able to track an end-effector reference as shown in the left column of \cref{fig:title-figure}.
-While Select-DPC is able to converge to the desired setpoint in \qty{1}{s}, standard DeePC fails to come close to the reference during the entire simulation horizon.
-Clearly, the open-loop predictions do not align with the closed-loop behavior, indicating that using the full data set results in bad predictive accuracy.
-Time-Windowed DeePC also fails to converge to the setpoint in the allowed simulation horizon.

-The right plot of \cref{fig:reacher_figures} again shows the incurred closed-loop cost as a function of number of trajectories used in the implicit predictor.
+\paragraph{Ablation Study} The right plot of \cref{fig:reacher_figures} shows the incurred closed-loop cost as a function of number of trajectories used in the implicit predictor.
 Similarly to the rocket, we observe a decrease in predictive accuracy and an increase in cost as the number of data points used in the predictor increases.
-While random sketching of the data set showed decent results in the rocket simulation, it fails completely in the reacher simulation as no accurate predictions could be generated, resulting in the controller not making any progress towards the setpoint and hence accumulating high closed-loop cost.
+While random sketching showed decent results in the rocket simulation, it fails completely in the reacher simulation as no accurate predictions could be generated, resulting in the controller not making any progress towards the setpoint and hence accumulating high closed-loop cost.